Skip to main content

 Connecting to your database

-pocketPG supports three connection methods.
-All connections are read-only by default.
+pocketPG supports three connection methods:

 Direct connection string

-Paste a standard PostgreSQL URL:
+Enter a standard PostgreSQL URI:

 postgres://user:password@host:5432/dbname

-pocketPG tests the connection before proceeding.
-If pg_stat_statements is installed, the Queries tab and several tuning recommendations become available.
+If pg_stat_statements is already installed and loaded, the Queries tab and several tuning workflows become available. pocketPG does not install that extension for you.

 SSH tunnel